Basteria

 Basteria is a bimonthly peer-reviewed scientific journal published by the Netherlands Malacological Society, covering research on molluscs.
 It was established in 1936 and is now published mostly in English.
-Since 2000, the editor-in-chief has been Edmund Gittenberger.
+The editor-in-chief is Ruud Bank.
 A former editor-in-chief is Adolph Cornelis van Bruggen.

 The journal is named after Job Baster, a Dutch naturalist of the 18th century.